adamchainz/django-perf-rec/README.rst

 .. image:: https://img.shields.io/travis/YPlan/django-perf-rec/master.svg
         :target: https://travis-ci.org/YPlan/django-perf-rec

-Keep detailed records of the performance of your Django code.
+"Keep detailed records of the performance of your Django code."

-`django-perf-rec` is like Django's `assertNumQueries` on steroids.
-It lets you track the individual queries along with cache operations.
-Use it in your tests
+**django-perf-rec** is like Django's ``assertNumQueries`` on steroids.
+It lets you track the individual queries and cache operations that occur in your code.
-like:
+Use it in your tests like so:

 .. code-block:: python